-The current church culture and practice in the United State encourages consumerism in the church, where attendees are seen as customers rather than children of God.
-The notion of building bigger churches and gathering larger crowds under one roof or a single denomination is detrimental to the “the fundamental principle of concentration on those he intended to use.”
+In the United States, current church culture and practice encourages consumerism in the church, where attendees are seen as customers rather than children of God.
+However, the notion of building bigger churches and gathering larger crowds under one roof or a single denomination is detrimental to the “the fundamental principle of concentration on those he intended to use.”
 The Scriptures indicate that Jesus’ method was different.
 God says, “For my thoughts are not your thoughts, neither are your ways my ways, declares the Lord.
-For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8-9, ESV).
+For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:8-9 ESV).
 God’s ways are not only different, but better.
 For, “One cannot transform a world except as individuals in the world are transformed, and individuals cannot be changed except as they are molded in the hands of the Master.”
-When Jesus chose the twelve, (Luke 6:13-17) He set an example of a small group focused care system by which each person is trained to produce others like them.
+When Jesus chose the twelve in Luke 6:13-17, he set an example of a small group focused care system by which each person is trained to produce others like them.
 A simple and organic discipleship method, “It is necessary now to see how Jesus trained his men to carry on his work.
 The whole pattern is part of the same method, and we cannot separate one phase from the other without destroying its effectiveness.”